nvminhhieu/InfinityLibrary/README.md

 ```
 pytest
 ```

+**NOTE**: The app is currently running only on mock_data on the Client.
+To connect with the backend localhost server, find `env.ts`, change `LOCALHOST` to your localhost address.

 ### Production

 The application is separated into two parts: front-end is a cross-platform mobile application powered by React Native, back-end is a FastAPI server running in Docker and Kubernetes environment.